mrgunn-bnds/ib_cs_pastpaper_compiler/README.md

   - Hence, I recommend you use Adobe PDF Pro DC and compress them

 ## Steps to use
-1. edit config_loader.py to make sure your ok with the paths it uses
+1. edit config_loader.py to point to where all the HL pdfs are
 2. run main
 3. Enjoy the files
+4. repeat step 1-3 for the SL